Curt Hennig: Various storylines and departure (1991–1996)

 Hennig spent the following year recovering from his injury.
 He returned to television on November 23 episode of Superstars where he became Ric Flair's "executive consultant".
 The following week on Superstars, Perfect became a color commentator of the show for the next full year, acting as a suitable villainous foil to Vince McMahon's play-by-play.
 During this period, Perfect assisted Flair in winning matches and managed him to two World Heavyweight Championship reigns in 1992.
 By the fall of 1992, Perfect and Flair were in the midst of a rivalry with Randy Savage, building to a tag team match at Survivor Series where Flair and Razor Ramon would face Savage and Ultimate Warrior.
 However, Warrior was released from the WWF weeks prior to the event.
 On November 16 episode of Prime Time Wrestling, Savage asked Perfect to be his partner.
 After initially laughing off Savage's offer, Perfect was swayed by Savage's cajoling and by Bobby Heenan's degrading comments and commanding Perfect to follow orders, which would lead to Perfect turning into a fan favorite for the first time in WWF by dumping water on Heenan and accepting Savage's offer to return to the ring and become his partner at Survivor Series, much to the delight of the Prime Time Wrestling cast of Hillbilly Jim, Jim Duggan, and Vince McMahon.
 Hennig made his return to the ring at Survivor Series, where Hennig and Savage won their match.

 Perfect began a high-profile rivalry with Flair.
-He made his return to singles competition on January 2, 1993, episode of Superstars, where he defeated The Berzerker.
+He made his return to singles competition on the January 2, 1993, episode of Superstars, where he defeated The Berzerker.
 Hennig participated in the 1993 Royal Rumble match to determine the No. 1 contender for the WWF Championship at WrestleMania IX.
 He eliminated Flair, Skinner and Jerry Lawler until he was eliminated by Ted DiBiase, Koko B. Ware and Lawler.
 Hennig defeated Flair the next night on Monday Night Raw in a match where the loser would be forced to leave WWF.
 As a result, Flair left WWF.
 He then went on to feud with the debuting Lex Luger, who berated Perfect during his promos.
 Luger won their match at WrestleMania IX though both of Perfect's feet were clearly between the ropes.
 Afterwards, Perfect chased Luger backstage where he was jumped from behind by Luger's ally Shawn Michaels.
 As a result, Perfect began a rivalry with Michaels.